ravjohal/buildmyaichatbot/replit.md

-# AI Chatbot Builder
+# BuildMyChatbot.Ai

 ## Overview

-This SaaS web application enables non-technical business owners to create, customize, and deploy AI-powered customer support chatbots for their websites.
+BuildMyChatbot.Ai is a SaaS web application that enables non-technical business owners to create, customize, and deploy AI-powered customer support chatbots for their websites.
 It offers a guided creation wizard, extensive customization, and an embeddable widget for seamless website integration.
 The project aims to provide efficient, AI-driven customer support, reducing operational costs and enhancing customer satisfaction.
 Key capabilities include streaming LLM responses, chunk-based knowledge retrieval with vector embeddings, AI responses from website content and documents, multi-tier user management, comprehensive analytics, and a freemium pricing model with Stripe integration.

 ## User Preferences